michami/MBR/README.md

 There are four primary races of Ember.
 Each has a magic that's native to that race.
 There are plenty of other races, but these are the 4 represented on the Oracle Die.

-Each race can use weak versions of their racial magic without a background, but a background is required to become better at that magic, or to learn magic from another race.
+Each can use their racial magic without a background, but a background is required to become stronger at that magic, or to learn magic from another race.
 For example, a dwarf could light a candle with fire magic, but not cast a fireball.
 Each race would have natural resistance to their natural magic as well.
-For example, a dwarf would get a **+1** to **DEX** when defending against a fireball attack, and can pickup hot metal without protection.
+For example, a dwarf would get a **+1** to **DEX** when defending against a fire attack, and can pickup hot metal without protection.

+If you want, a character could be skilled at one specific aspect of their racial magic without the use of a background.
+For example, a dwarf that's good at water magic, but weak at other elemental magic.

 ### Dwarf

 Elemental (earth, water, wind, fire) magic.
 Durable elemental enhanced weapons.
 Clay golums.
 All dwarfs can use their magic to mildly boost elements.
-For example, they can make things tougher or resilient to being moved, extract water, make wind blow harder, and make fire hotter.
+For example, they can make things tougher or resistant to being moved, extract water, make wind blow harder, and make fire hotter.

 ### Human